enormandeau/github_tutorial/files/04_basic_workflow.md

 git commit -m "Add the Mars planet"
 ```

 Commit messages are very important.
-They should be short and descriptive.
-You
+They should be **short and descriptive**.
+Think of them as *patches* to your current code.
+To write a good commit message, you
-need to write a message that finishes the following sentence: `When applied,
+need to write a short sentence that completes the following line: `When applied,
 these changes will...`.
 Here are some examples of good commit messages:

 - Fix bug with header in data